szymanowiczs/viewset-diffusion/README.md

 # Pretrained models

-Update [23 Feb 2024]: models are temporarily unavailable as we change where we host them.
-Expect them to be available again next week.

 ShapeNet and CO3D checkpoints are now released - enjoy experimentation!
-You can now download our models for [ShapeNet Cars](https://drive.google.com/drive/folders/1837UhwVTFNbozUI7RKFdVpFOjTETVvMz?usp=sharing), [CO3D Hydrants](https://drive.google.com/drive/folders/1P8n6gZlTdzhiMFSSOgaY_p_XTtZm-zB-?usp=sharing), [CO3D Teddybears](https://drive.google.com/drive/folders/14NL_uz-3c1nSPCCWO2A_vjVjeNSxkBHH?usp=share_link), [CO3D Vases](https://drive.google.com/drive/folders/16U3mapGEFMNa6Pajb8ERJBTBqTrCeZyz?usp=share_link) and [CO3D Plants](https://drive.google.com/drive/folders/1_jEPkuukdKXzihmg72to9TVkPon-Mkfb?usp=sharing).
+You can now download our models for [all CO3D and ShapeNet classes](https://thor.robots.ox.ac.uk/publications/2023/Szymanowicz23/viewset_diffusion_release-0.tar.gz).

 # Evaluation